acertio/mvp_xyz/README.md

 The AS is accessible at <http://localhost:8080/as>

 Acces Token allows you to get protected data.
+Use GET request with Authorization to see it.
+Or,

-Use GET request with Authorization to see data.
+`curl -H "Authorization: Bearer <token to copy>" http://localhost:8080/data`